 // [<img />, ...] // [<img style="color: red" />, ...] // [<img class="special" style="color: red" />, ...] // cannot chain further because this is an assignment :(

-of each square when it hits a wall.attr()
+divs with a class of square to the html.background-color of each square when it hits a wall.attr() function

 Suppose you already have a jQuery object, e.g. $("#myid")